wbosley/Scheduler/README.md

 <img src="Images/download.png" width = "700">

-The steps to be completed have been highlighted in red.

 Once these have been obtained, open index.html and replace the values of the CLIENT_ID and API_KEY vars with your own client id and api keys.
 These variables are be initialised near lines 1865 and 1866 within index.html.